mitotic/fifofum/README.md

 the few Fortran-callable graphics libraries tend to be complex.
 These libraries often introduce  many additional dependencies, making the program less portable and difficult to install.
 Also, interactive graphical displays typically require "event loops" which can unnecessarily complicate program logic.

 `fifofum` is a very simple graphics library that displays a 2-dimensional data matrix as a pixel image, optionally overlaid on another background image.
 It transmits output using Unix named pipes (which are also known as FIFOs, because data is transmitted in a First In, First Out fashion).
 Linking to the `fifofum` library enables running programs to continuously write text and image data to named pipes, which appear like files.
 A different program reads from these named files and continuously displays the output, as needed.
-(If no program is reading from the named pipe, the output is conveniently discarded.)
+If no program is reading from the named pipe, the output is simply discarded.
+This means that you can take a peek at the output as and when needed.

 The basic FIFO pipe code is written in C (`fifo_c.c`), and a Fortran wrapper (`fifo_f.f90`) is provided.
 The package also includes a Python web server (`fifofum.py`) that reads data streams from multiple named pipes